 I have started getting back into photography after ten years, and what better way to do this than buying a new digital SLR camera.
 I also found my old camera and I thought that I would use this for Vlogging because it’s lighter to carry around.
 I also found an old tripod that came free with that camera.
 However, it wasn’t very sturdy.

 Recently I have been following Pointless Blog on YouTube.
-The guy who runs this channel Alfie Deyes has inspired me to have a go at making regular videos.
+Alfie Deyes, who runs Pointless Blogs has inspired me to have a go at making regular videos.
 He lists his Vlogging equipment on his subscription page.
 One of the things that I noticed him using in his videos was the Mini Manfrotto tripod.
 I decided to check this out on Amazon and add it to my wish list.

 On Black Friday, the price of the tripod came down from £19.00 to £11.24, so I purchased this along with some books on Blogging and SEO.

-The great thing about SD cards is that they are small, light, and inexpensive.
+SD memory cards make great gift ideas because they are small, light, and inexpensive.
 These are ideal gifts for photographers as they can save lots of images on their cameras and pop in into their laptop and print and send pictures.
 You can purchase a 16 GB SD card from Curry’s from £5.89.
-I have a few of these cards so that I never run out of memory while out and about taking photos or filming.
+I have a few of these memory cards so that I never run out of memory while out and about taking photos or filming.

 A GoPro camera